All Episodes

 Very clever on the part of the regime.

-These are these are election year waivers.
+These are election year waivers.

-A waiver granted, and by the way, 80, I think 80% of the recipients are unionized one way or another.
+And by the way, 80, I think 80% of the recipients are unionized one way or another.

 There are unions involved in 80% of these waivers that have been granted.

-And they are granted because the businesses in many cases have said they would have to shut their doors.
+And they are granted because the businesses, in many cases, have said they would have to shut their doors.

-Now I want you to listen, look at me.
+Now, I want you to listen.

-The whole point of Obamacare down the road is indeed to shutter private sector health care industries, including insurance.
+The whole point of Obamacare down the road is indeed to shutter private sector healthcare industries, including insurance.

 The proof positive is all these waivers.